1973 Can-Am season

 The 1973 Canadian-American Challenge Cup was the eighth season of the Can-Am auto racing series.
 It consisted of FIA Group 7 racing cars running two-hour sprint events.

 It began June 10, 1973, and ended October 28, 1973, after eight rounds.
+The season was dominated by two of the turbocharged Porsche 917/10 and then by the improved /30 version of Team Penske driven by Mark Donohue.

-The season came amid the Oil Crisis, which ended interest in performance cars after an already-declining market over a several-year period.
-The golden age of the Trans Am Series ended after the 1972 season, leaving Can Am and Formula 5000 as the frontrunners of the SCCA.
-The season was also the penultimate season of the series, which would fold after 1974 before being revived in an entirely reworked series based on F5000 a few years later.
+The last two races came amid the Oil Crisis, which ended interest in performance cars after an already-declining market over a several-year period.
+The golden age of the Trans Am Series had ended after the 1972 season, leaving Can Am and Formula 5000 as the frontrunners of the SCCA.
+The season was also the penultimate season of the CanAm series, which would fold after 1974 before being revived in an entirely reworked series based on F5000 a few years later.

 Schedule

-For 1973, the schedule was altered as the season continued on.
+For 1973, the schedule was altered as the season continued on, one reason being the Porsche dominance.
 The first race ran in a standard, single race format.
 Rounds two through four ran as two heats, with the results being determined by combined results.
 Rounds five through eight ran a Sprint qualifying heat first to determine the starting order for the Cup event.
 The results of the Sprint and Cup were not combined.